 If you can get into the habit of living on a tight budget now, you won’t have to make painful changes in your lifestyle if your income suddenly drops.
 And in the meantime, you can use the extra money to build up more savings or pay off debts, freeing up still more cash in your budget.
 Here are a few suggestions:

 - Make a Budget.
 If you don’t already have a household budget, make one now.
 It will show you where your money is going and help you figure out where you can cut back.
-Money-tracking programs, such as You Need A Budget (YNAB), can make this easier.
+Budgeting programs, such as Tiller or You Need A Budget (YNAB), can make this easier.

 - Go Contract-Free.
 If you’re locked into a contract for services like your cell phone, cable TV, or Internet, you can’t easily cut back on these expenses at a moment’s notice.
 However, when your current contracts on these services expire, look for contract-free alternatives.
-Consider switching to a cheaper cell phone plan and dropping your cable TV in favor of a less-expensive streaming service.
+Consider switching to a cheaper cell phone plan like Ting, which comes with no contracts.
+You can also drop your cable TV in favor of a less-expensive streaming service like Hulu or Disney+.
 You can also drop your pricey gym membership and work out at home for free.

 - Lower Your Utility Bills.
-Look for ways to reduce your utility bills by saving energy at home, such as switching to energy-efficient lightbulbs, adding weather-stripping, or washing clothes in cold water.
+Look for ways to reduce your utility bills by saving energy at home.
+Consider switching to energy-efficient lightbulbs, adding weather-stripping, or washing clothes in cold water.
 You can also cut your water bill with water-saving strategies like fixing leaky faucets, taking shorter showers, and choosing drought-resistant plants for your yard.

 - Kick Your Bad Habits.
 Cutting out, or cutting back on, bad habits like smoking, drinking, and gambling can save you hundreds or even thousands of dollars.
 For instance, if you pay $6 for a pack of cigarettes, kicking a pack-a-day smoking habit would save you over $2,000 a year.

 - Slash Your Food Bill.
 If you’re used to eating out a lot, save money on food by cooking at home more often.
-Save money at the grocery store by stocking up during sales, using coupons, and making a price book.
+Save money at the grocery store by stocking up during sales, downloading apps like Fetch Rewards or Ibotta, using coupons, and making a price book.

 5. Pay Down Debt